 - 1. Essentials of Epidemiology in Public Health A. Aschengrau and G.R.
 Seage; Jones and Bartlett Publishers, Massachusetts - 2.
 Introduction to Public Health -M.L.
 Fleming and E. Parker- Churchill Livingstone Australia - 3.
 Introduction to Public Health R.L.Goldsteen, K. Goldsteen, and T. Dwelle.- Springer Publishing Company, New York - 4.
 Principles of Epidemiology in Public Health Practice: An Introduction to Applied Epidemiology and Biostatistics-R. Dicker, F. Coronado, D. Koo and R.G.
 Parrish-CDC - 5.
-Dictionary of Epidemiology J,M,Last, Oxford University Press, New York. - 6.
-Good Manufacturing practices for Pharmaceuticals: A Plann for total quality control S.H.
-Willing and J.R.
-Stoker Marcel Dekker Inc. - 7.
-Pharmaceutical Process Validation I.R.
-Berry and R.A.
-Nash-CRC Press
+Dictionary of Epidemiology J,M,Last, Oxford University Press, New York.

-MBG 411Microbial Diagnosis in Health Clinics Credits: 2 Class: 30 hours
+MBG 413E Microbial Diagnosis in Health Clinics Credits: 2 Class: 30 hours

-The course provides the studies of fundamental concepts and methodsunderlying diagnostic microbiology in the health clinics.
-It covers the major areas of diagnosis including detection of the agents of infectious diseasesby laboratory methods, determining appropriate therapy for the infectious agents, and processing clinical specimens for optimal recovery of infectious agents.
+The course provides the studies of fundamental concepts and methods underlying diagnostic microbiology in the health clinics.
+It covers the major areas of diagnosis including detection of the agents of infectious diseases by laboratory methods, determining appropriate therapy for the infectious agents, and processing clinical specimens for optimal recovery of infectious agents.
 Through a series of lectures students will become familiar with the major groups of medically important bacteria, selection of appropriate diagnostic laboratory specimens, and the technical procedures used for recovery and identification will be presented.